gcallah/hambone/chaps/chap1.md

 ## 3.

 Ambrose got up from the party table just after Will did, beckoning his sister Camellia to join him at a table in the back of the bar.
+She was a tall, slim young woman.
+Her hair was worn in a short afro, and colorful tatoos adorned her arms.

 "So I'm going back to Louisiana.
 You gonna keep texting me while I gone?"

-"You know I gonna."
+"You know I gonna.
+But I can't believe you gonna miss my exhibit next week."

+"Exhibit?"

+"I told you: I'm showing some of my paintings at the library."

+"Ah, yeah, I forgot.
+But I gotta head back.
+Work calls."
+Ambrose shrugged, then paused, looking up to the ceiling.
+He
-"And you might not wanna hear this, but I gotta talk to you about Hampton."
+continued: "And you might not wanna hear this, but I gotta talk to you about Hampton."

 "Oh, here we go."